Mondei1/mcsync/README.md

 * `192.168.10.0/24` is reserved for all participants.
 * `192.168.11.0/24` is reserved for all tools.

 If those subnets are colliding with any of your subnets, change them.
-Just make sure that the second subnet needs to have at least 4 hosts.
+Just make sure that the second subnet needs to have at least 4 hosts. **Just make sure you'll NEVER change you mask later.** At the time of writing `mcsync` does not support changing IP-address once they have been assgined.

 Iptables will route traffic from the second to the first subnet.